Medical expert of the article

 Blood supply: medial plantar artery.

-Function: flexes the thumb of the foot.
+Function: flexes the big toe.

 Blood supply: medial plantar artery, plantar arch.